 Product revenue is derived from the sale of our instruments and related consumable diagnostic tests.
-We recognize product revenue from the sale of our instruments upon completion of installation and as soon as all applicable revenue recognition criteria have been met.
-In the majority of cases, we expect to place instruments, under reagent rental agreements, in hospitals in exchange for longer-term agreements, minimum commitments and/or an incremental charge on the purchase of our consumable diagnostic tests.
+We recognize product revenue from the sale of our instruments as soon as all applicable revenue recognition criteria have been met.
+In the majority of cases, we expect to place our instruments, under reagent rental agreements, in hospitals in exchange for long-term agreements, certain of which may include minimum commitments and/or an incremental charge on the purchase of our consumable diagnostic tests.
 Under this business model, we believe we will recover the cost of placing our instruments in hospitals through the margins realized from our consumable diagnostic tests.
 Our consumable diagnostic tests can only be used with our instruments, and accordingly, as the installed base of our instruments grows, we expect the following to occur:

-- · recurring revenue from our consumable diagnostic tests will increase and become subject to less period-to-period fluctuation; - · consumable revenue will become an increasingly predictable and important contributor to our total revenue; and - · we will gain economies of scale through the growth in our sales, resulting in improving gross margins and operating margins.
+• recurring revenue from our consumable diagnostic tests will increase and become subject to less period-toperiod fluctuation;

+• consumable revenue will become an increasingly predictable and important contributor to our total revenue; and

+• we will gain economies of scale through the growth in our sales, resulting in improving gross margins and operating margins.

-Revenue from consumables is expected to be based on the volume of tests sold and the price of each consumable unit.
+Revenue from consumables is based on the volume of tests sold and the price of each consumable unit.